CSCfi/Kielipankki-utilities/docs/howto_pipeline_textkorpora_020919.md

     licence-type = ACA
     lbr-id = 201407301

-(the libr-id is usually the URN of the top META-SHARE article for the corpus)
+The licence-type can be either ACA or RES.
+The libr-id is usually the URN of the top META-SHARE article for the corpus.

 And you should add a line for the positional attributes, which were added during the parsing process: